Emergency landing by United flight briefly closes Newark Airport

 United said it was making arrangements to get the passengers aboard the plane to their final destinations.

+It also issued a travel waiver for passengers, allowing any of its customers traveling to or from Newark or connecting there to make changes to their flights at no cost.

-Reporting by Alex Dobuzinskis in Los Angeles and Ishita Chigilli Palli in Bengaluru; Editing by Franklin Paul and Paul Simao
+Reporting by Alex Dobuzinskis in Los Angeles; Additional reporting by Ishita Chigilli Palli in Bengaluru; Editing by Franklin Paul, Paul Simao and Daniel Wallis